 The likely reason is both an excess of male hormones and increased sensitivity to these hormones.
-These hormonal disturbances may also result in a deepening of the voice and in the longer term male-pattern baldness. ↩
+These hormonal disturbances may also result in a deepening of the voice and male-pattern baldness.

 These two publications are both from the same study:

-- Clinical Endocrinology 2013: Favourable metabolic effects of a eucaloric lower-carbohydrate diet in women with PCOS [randomized crossover trial; moderate evidence]
+Clinical Endocrinology 2013: Favourable metabolic effects of a eucaloric lower-carbohydrate diet in women with PCOS [randomized crossover trial; moderate evidence]

-- Metabolism 2014: Effects of a eucaloric reduced-carbohydrate diet on body composition and fat distribution in women with PCOS [randomized crossover trial; moderate evidence] ↩
+Metabolism 2014: Effects of a eucaloric reduced-carbohydrate diet on body composition and fat distribution in women with PCOS [randomized crossover trial; moderate evidence] ↩